Pragith/pragith/pragith-net/app/content/blog/2023/2023-07-28-autonomous-agents-hype.md

 We are pivoting to "DAGs with Agency."
 We define the high-level flow (Research -> Summarize -> Format) and only allow the LLM to make decisions *within* those boxes.

 We don't want a "General Intelligence."
 We want a "Reliable Worker."

+## What I Would Build Instead

+If a task needs more than three tool calls, I would not use an agent.
+I would build a deterministic workflow and use the LLM only for the ambiguous steps.

+Agents are fun to demo.
+Reliability is what users pay for.